 I didn't follow all the directions.
 Specifically I reduced some of the cooking time and temperature.
 I made up my own version of a yummy glaze that I thought would pair nicely with the duck flavors.

-Duck with Orange Brandy Glaze
+Duck with Orange Brandy Glaze1 3 pound duck

 Glaze